Facts About Pharoah Ants

 Pharaoh ants do not develop wings and swarm like some ant species do.
 Mating happens within the nest and the colonies will often “bud” by creating a new colony with a new queen nearby.

 Do pharoah ants eat wood?

 Pharaoh ants do not eat wood, but love any food that is fatty, oily or sweet.

-Benefits of Professional Pharaoh Ant Pest Control
+What are the Benefits of Professional Pharaoh Ant Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a pharaoh ant problem.
 Finding and treating the ant colony can be challenging, especially if the main colony is hidden somewhere outside in the lawn.
 A pest management professional provides their expertise to identify and determine the best possible solution to resolve the pharaoh ant infestation.